stackzoo/k8s-local-cluster/README.md

 <br/>
 Solutions like `KinD` and `Minikube` are excellent but often limited.
 <br/>
-With a cluster made up of several VMs it is possible to test a scenario that is closest to a production context.
+With a cluster made up of several VMs it is possible to test a scenario that is closer to a production context.

 ## Prerequisites
 - `ansible`